E-mail to Emily

 I would not put lime down unless your soil testing indicates needing it.
 I think your local count horticultural agent should be able to help there .

 Personally, I am not a grass-lawn person since it is murderous in zone 8b where I live.
-I remember lush, green, fesue lawns where one could romp and play with no problems whatsoever in the north.
+I remember lush, green, fescue lawns where one could romp and play with no problems whatsoever in the north.
 Here we fight fire ants on a daily basis.

 As far as finding good sources on the Internet, your land grant University in your state should have a site.
 The University of Massachusetts site is www.umass.edu/umext.
-Some local Master Gardeners might have a more specific way to fight your particular fungus, if it is common enough.

 Q: I have a big white fly problem.
 I've tried various sprays, they cut the numbers down but don't eliminate them.
 I looked on your site; I didn't see any white fly solutions.
 Any ideas?